-\On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee
+\On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.

-Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications
+Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications.

-Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings
+Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee) and furnishings fee), and furnishings.